-Household income is expected to increase by 4.3 per cent in 2023, following a 8.2 per cent increase in 2022 reflecting strong growth in wages and salaries.
+S. COADY: Household income is expected to increase by 4.3 per cent in 2023, following an 8.2 per cent increase in 2022 reflecting strong growth in wages and salaries.

 This income growth is anticipated to continue to bolster retail sales, which are expected to increase by 3.4 per cent in 2023.